yiqianbao/nightfall/README.md

 |  poseidon |  316 |

 The first column represents the hash algorithm; The second column represents the number of constraints corresponding to an operation.
 It can be seen that both Pedersen, MIMC, and Poseidon hash have a considerable performance improvement compared with sha256.
-However we are finally select the pedersen hash algorithm, depend on mainly the security which is most important point.Because the pedersen algorithm has been proven safe and has been used in [zcash](https://github.com/zcash/zips/blob/master/protocol/protocol.pdf "zcash"), while the safety of the mimc and the podeidon algorithm is still in doubt, but we will still try to implement it in other branches; Another point is that, compared with sha256 hash algorithm, pedersen hash has been made great ascension performance, i.e., after replacement, merkel tree path validation part number of constraints is a small percentage of the overall number of constraints, and if replace mimc or podeidon hash, may not significantly reduce the number of constraints, the performance improvement is not obvious; But this is still an alternative direction of optimization that needs to be addressed.
+However we are finally select the pedersen hash algorithm, depend on mainly the security which is most important point.Because the pedersen algorithm has been proven safe and has been used in [zcash](https://github.com/zcash/zips/blob/master/protocol/protocol.pdf "zcash"), while the safety of the mimc and the podeidon algorithm is still in doubt, but we will still try to implement it in other branches; Another point is that, compared with sha256 hash algorithm, pedersen hash has been made great ascension performance, i.e., after replacement, merkel tree path validation part number of constraints is a small percentage of the overall number of constraints, and if replace mimc or poseidon hash, may not significantly reduce the number of constraints, the performance improvement is not obvious; But this is still an alternative direction of optimization that needs to be addressed.
 In fact, Nightfall has achieved [mimc](https://github.com/EYBlockchain/nightfall/tree/MirandaWood/mimc "mimc") version of the branch which can get larger ascension.

 ## Our modifications